 If there is anything you do not understand about your care and treatment, your responsible clinician or another member of staff will try to help you.
 Please ask them to explain if there is anything in this leaflet you do not understand or if you have other questions that this leaflet has not answered.
 Please ask if you would like another copy of this leaflet for someone else.

 Further information about the content, reference sources or production of this leaflet can be obtained from the Patient Information Centre.
+If you would like to tell us what you think about this leaflet please get in touch.

 This information can be made available in a range of formats on request (eg Braille, audio, larger print, easy read, BSL or other languages).
-Please contact the Patient Information Centre Tel: 0191 223 2545
+Please contact the Patient Information Centre Tel: 0191 246 7288